Today's Thursday • 7 mins read

 “It seems the number one thing is to change your perceptions of the world around you.
 It’s realizing that sometimes people aren’t able to meet up with you, not because there is something inherently wrong with you, but because of other things going on in their lives.”

-— Olivia Remes, a mental health researcher
+— Olivia Remes, mental health researcher

 What Loneliness Does After A Breakup

 Can you get over a breakup alone?
+Yes, you can, and sometimes it’s the better choice.

 √ Please spread the word if you found this helpful.